-These car parks will not be fully utilised on a day-to-day basis, with the anticipated peak construction workers (and permanent staff) for each phase and ancillary site (Fuel farm, fuel line and TERs) summarised in Table 16.
-The peak light vehicle movements will occur during the Phase 3 construction works, from Q3 2022.
-An estimated profile of activity for this phase is listed in .
+These car parks will not be fully utilised on a day-to-day basis, with the anticipated peak construction workers (and permanent staff) for each phase and ancillary site (Fuel farm, fuel line and TERs) summarised in Table 14.
+The peak light vehicle movements has occurred during the Phase 3 construction works, which commenced in Q3 2022.
+An estimated profile of activity for this phase is listed in.
 The fuel line works, fuel farm works, and TER works are also expected to peak within the same timeframe.